nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 ========================

-We now consider how information flows through Augur, specifically ``augur export v2`` which produces the dataset (Auspice) JSON described above.
-This process combines data inputs with parameters configuring aspects of the visualisation and produces a dataset file for Auspice to visualise.
+We now consider how information flows through Augur, specifically ``augur export v2`` which produces the :term:`dataset (Auspice) JSON <dataset>` described above.
+This process combines data inputs with parameters configuring aspects of the visualisation and produces :term:`dataset files <dataset>` for Auspice to visualise.

 .. image:: ../images/augur-export.jpg